-These are the day to day risks such as 'fail to manage health and safety effectively', 'fail to produce accurate financial information' and 'unable to access school buildings'.
-Like the strategic risks, you must identify the causes and effects of these risks.
-The controls in the school risk register must be able to link directly to a cause or an effect.
-If they do not then that control is neither relevant or accurate.
+These are the day to day risk such as 'fail to manage health and safety effectively' 'fail to produce accurate financial information' 'unable to access school buildings' like the strategic risks, you must identify the causes and effects of these risks.
+The controls (in the academy risk register) must be able to link directly to a cause or an effect, if they do not, that control is not relevant or accurate.